mohitpandey37/task_management/README.md

 5. To access the api docs : http://localhost:3000/api-doc/

 # Project Details
-All project requirements are complete (User's CRUD operation, Task's CRUD operation, Project's CRUD operation).
+1. All project requirements are completed (User's CRUD operation, Task's CRUD operation, Project's CRUD operation).
-Tasks are mapped with projects as considered they are related to a particular project.
+2. Tasks are mapped with projects as considered they are related to a particular project.
-Soft delete functionality is used here as it will only inactive any data not fully remove.
+3. Soft delete functionality is used here as it will only inactive any data not fully remove.
-Document add, edit end delete access is only limited to the admin.
+4. Document add, edit end delete access is only limited to the admin.
 Task status update api is accesible by user.